radiantlogic-v8/documentation-new/documentation/sys-admin-guide/directory-browser-tab.md

 To change the number of entries displayed below each branch in the directory tree, click ![gear icon](Media/gear-icon.jpg).
 The default is 20 entries.
 Enter a new value for the size limit and click OK.
 Then click ![refresh button](Media/refresh-button.jpg).

-><span style="color:red">**IMPORTANT NOTE – if you set the size limit to more than 100, you should make sure the Paged Results Control is enabled for RadiantOne.
-This setting can be found on the Main Control Panel -> Settings tab -> Server Front End -> Supported Controls.**
+>[!warning] if you set the size limit to more than 100, you should make sure the Paged Results Control is enabled for RadiantOne.
+This setting can be found on the Main Control Panel -> Settings tab -> Server Front End -> Supported Controls.

 ## Export LDIF